kfchan2873/finance-tracker/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+This is the finance tracker app from the Complete Ruby on Rails Developer course

 Things you may want to cover:

 * Ruby version